hertogp/stitch/README.md

 *exe* specifies whether a codeblock should actually run.

-Valid values: `{yes, no, maybe}`
+Valid values: `{yes, no, maybe}`, Default value: `maybe`.

 If *exe* is `yes` the codeblock is always run.
 A `no` means just that.
 When the value is `maybe` (the default), the codeblock is only executed when something changed and new or different results are expected.
-To detect changes, stitch uses a fingerprint of the codeblock.
+To detect changes, stitch uses a fingerprint of the codeblock and relevant options.

 A codeblock’s fingerprint is calculated using:

-- almost all option values (sorted by key), and
+- almost all option values (sorted by their names), and
 - the codeblock’s contents

 All values are combined to a single string with all whitespace removed.